 But you probably can’t be as certain that you won’t get caught in a thunderstorm with waterproof gloves that turned out not to be so waterproof after all.

-If you’ve only got one pair of gloves, then it means riding the rest of the day wearing gloves that are cold and wet.
-Which means your hands will soon be cold and wet as well.
+If you’ve only got one pair of gloves, it means riding the rest of the day with cold, wet hands.

 And this is why latex gloves rank on our list of motorcycle touring essentials.